GillianLaw/Personal-100-days-of-code/log.md

 s# 100 Days Of Code - Log

+## July 6, 2023
+**Today's progress**
+I'm going back over my Python studies now - I want to re-do everything before going on holiday in August
+Oh, and I sorted out the django cats!
+Then they got muddled again when I added new pages - hopefully I can sort them out!

 ## June 28, 2023
 **Today's progress**
 Boy.
 Today's assignment is a bit complex and so badly explained.